 Week 26 was full of nausea and exhaustion.
 I was at least a little nauseous almost everyday, but some days were worse than others.
 I also found that I was sleeping a lot more and would get worn out pretty easily.
 The summer heat sure didn't help with my exhaustion.

+This is my last twin pregnancy belly picture.
 We had our twins at 27 weeks 3 days!
 Those couple days of being 27 weeks pregnant were rough.
 I had a lot of heartburn, back pain, and contractions.
-I didn’t feel baby boy move much, which really worried me.
+I didn't feel baby boy move much, which really worried me.
 We are so happy that the twins were delivered safely.

 Update - We had our twins on 7/7/19.
 Click here to read our birth story!